sinnaj-r/z80-uploader/README.md

 That Z80 had a special ROM which allows the transfer of Intel-Hex files.
 So you just had to convert the compiled download client with our uploader into the Intel-HEX format and then you could transfer it to the Z80.
 We would now like to explain this specific process in more detail:
+0. Open a serial connection to your fpga
+1. (re)boot the FPGA
+2. You should see the `Press [SPACE] to activate console`-Prompt
+3. Press `SPACE`
+4. Open the Uploader-App
+5. In the settings disable the `Copy commands`-Switch and `Save` the settings
+6. Drop the [Downloader.COM](Download-Client/download.com) file in the Dropzone
+7. Click `Copy HEX`
+8. Now paste the selected HEX-String in the Terminal (Dots (`...`) should appear)
+9. After some time the terminal will say `complete`
+10. You want to enter `GFFE8` and press enter
+11. CP/M will be started; Navigate to the drive where the download program should be located
+12. Type `SAVE 2 DOWNLOAD.COM` and press enter.
+**The Download.com program is now ready to be used**

-## How to run or build the uplaoder app as a developer
+## How to run or build the uploader app as a developer

 First of all you need a **current node version** (e.g. Node 12).
 We also recommend **yarn** as a packet manager.
 You can find many great guides how to install this software on the internet.